DRC-JAVA-Bootcamp/bitirme-projesi-frtyildiz/README.md

 # Library Management System

-With the graduation project of DRC Java Bootcamp which is a library management system, you can perform the necessary operations in the library system.
+With the graduation project of DRC Java Bootcamp (Kodla, Kariyerine Başla Java Bootcamp) which is a library management system, you can perform the necessary operations in the library system.
 The project was created in such a way that a category and an author can have more than one book (for uml diagram of the project: images/LibraryManagementSystem.png).
 You can add, update, search and list each of them.

 ## Requirements